jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Ypotryll.md

 RacialMods: +12 Acrobatics when jumping, +4 Swim
 Languages:
 SQ: bloody-minded
+SpecialAbilities:
+  Bloody-Minded (Ex): >
-SpecialAbilities: Bloody-Minded (Ex) A ypotryll is not easily swayed from its bloody business.
+    A ypotryll is not easily swayed from its bloody business.
 It gains a +6 bonus on saves against charm and compulsion effects.
   Destructive Charge (Ex): >
     A ypotryll's charge attack ignores up to 1 point of a target object's hardness for each 5 feet charged.
   Thundering Path (Ex): >